-- Each person, including court staff, over the age of three years old shall wear a mask or cloth face covering which covers both the mouth and nose ("Face Mask") at all times when in an enclosed space in any of the three Solano County courthouses open to members of the public.
-Notwithstanding the foregoing, an individual may remove their masks while alone in their office but shall wear Face Masks when anyone enters their office or when they leave their office.
-When leaving an individual workspace a Face Mask is not required as long it is possible to maintain a distance of six feet from every other person.
-In the event that a person cannot maintain the aforesaid six feet, including from other court staff members, then that person shall be required to wear a Face Mask. - This order includes any lobby, hallway, elevator, stairwell, jury assembly room, courtroom, or any other enclosed areas which are accessible to more than one person at a time. - 3.
+- 1. Each person, including court staff, over the age of three years old shall wear a cloth mask or cloth face covering which covers both the mouth and nose ("Face Mask") at all times when in an enclosed space in any of the four Solano County courthouses open to members of the public.
+Plastic shields are not acceptable. - Notwithstanding the foregoing, an individual may remove their masks while alone in their office, but shall wear Face Masks when anyone enters their office or when they leave their office. - 2.
+This order includes any lobby, hallway, elevator, stairwell, jury assembly room, courtroom, or any other enclosed areas which are accessible to more than one person at a time. - 3.
 This Emergency Order shall only apply to persons over the age of three years old.
 It shall not apply to anyone who has trouble breathing or is unconscious, incapacitated, or otherwise unable to remove the mask without assistance, anyone with a disability or medical condition for whom wearing a Face Mask is not recommended by their healthcare professional, and/or any other person exempted by any federal, state or local law or regulation. - 4.
-Any judicial officer may require an individual to remove a mask as needed to facilitate fair and effective courtroom proceedings, as long as six feet of social distance can be maintained. - 5.
+Any judicial officer may require an individual to remove a mask or may authorize a face shield, as needed, to facilitate fair and effective courtroom proceedings, as long as six feet of social distance can be maintained. - 5.
 This Emergency Order shall take effect June 18, 2020.